-401-1 New employee hires and employee turnover ------- --
+401-1 New employee hires and employee turnover

 MVC Site New Hires Employee Turnover

 Makati 3 4

-Laguna 1 1
+Laguna 2 1

-Batangas - -
+Batangas • -

-Cebu - -
+Cebu • 1

-Negros Occidental - -
+Bago City - -

+(Negros Occidental)

-Davao - -
+Davao 1 -

-lligan 12 5
+Iligan 13 7

-Total 16 10
+Total 19 13

-401-2 Benefits provided to full-time employees that are not provided to temporary or part-time employees
+- 401-2 Benefits provided to full-time employees that are not provided to temporary or part-time employees

 - 1. Transportation Allowance / Shuttle Service

 - 2. Rice Subsidy

 - 3. Medical Insurance (HMO) including dependents

 - 4. Life Insurance

 - 5. Vacation Leaves

 - 6. Sick Leaves

 - 7. Uniform

 - 8. Maternity Benefit

 - 9. Christmas Package

 - 10. Retirement Benefit

 - 11. Loyalty Awards

 - 12. Bereavement Assistance

 - 13. Merit Increase for Management Group / Across the Board Increase for CBA members

 - 14. Other CBA negotiated benefits

-- 401-3 Parental leave for Solo Parents
+401-3 Parental leave for Solo Parents

-As stated in the MVC Employee Handbook, any employee, who has been certified as a solo parent by the Department of Social Welfare and Development (DSWD), shall be entitled to avail of seven (7) working days parental leave in any given year subject to the allowable reasons stated in the company's policy on leaves under the Solo Parent Act.
+As stated in the MVC Employee Handbook, any employee, who has been certified as a solo parent by the Department of Social Welfare and Development (DSWD), shall be entitled to avail of seven (7) working days parental leave in any given year subject to the allowable reasons